-There is no doubt that the implementation of human resource training in Nigeria'spublic sectorhas been an essential factor for staff development.
-It has to a large extent helped in maintaining qualified trainers, enhance job satisfaction, ensure staff development, and enhance job security as wll as increasethe performance of staff.
+There is no doubt that the implementation of human resource training in Nigeria's public sector has been an essential factor for staff development.
+It has to a large extent helped in maintaining qualified trainers, enhance job satisfaction, ensure staff development, and enhance job security as wll as increase the performance of staff.
 Nevertheless, more work still needs to be done in ensuring continued sustenance of staff' training and development to enhance staff performance in Nigeria's local government administration, particularly in Ohaozara Local Government Council of Ebonyi State.
 Based on the study's findings the following recommendations were stated:

-- 1. Themanagement of Ohaozara Local Government Council should train their staff periodical with the use of seminars and workshops to understand the complex nature of modern-day work. - 2.
+- i.
+The management of Ohaozara Local Government Council should train their staff periodical with the use of seminars and workshops to understand the complex nature of modern-day work. - ii.
 There must be definite and properly coordinated training needs and programmes targeted at continuous improvement of staff performance in Nigerian and particular in Ohaozara Local Government Council.
-This must be backed by adequate financial provision and other resources as necessary planks for effective training outcomes. - 3.
+This must be backed by adequate financial provision and other resources as necessary planks for effective training outcomes. - iii.
 The study canvasses effective human resource utilization and deployment consequent upon completion of training.
-This will facilitate judicious application and management of human capital. - 4.
+This will facilitate judicious application and management of human capital. - iv.
 Human resource training manuals and delivery processes should be participatory and inclusive.
 These parametres and platforms have the potency of mental revolution and breaking the unproductive traditional modes of learning.
-The institutions and personnel saddled with compliance must be capacitated and should live to their billings. - 5.
-Additionally, merit-based selection criteria and techniques anchored on the adoption of qualitative tools for training hold the key to a more productive public sector in Nigeria, particularly inOhaozara Local Government Council.
+The institutions and personnel saddled with compliance must be capacitated and should live to their billings. - v.
+Additionally, merit-based selection criteria and techniques anchored on the adoption of qualitative tools for training hold the key to a more productive public sector in Nigeria, particularly in Ohaozara Local Government Council.